BioSchemas/specifications/BioschemasRelease1_Notes/BioChemEntityCodingNotes.md

 ## Proposal

-The proposed type is available at http://sdo-bioschemas-227516.appspot.com/BioChemEntity (a cached copy is also available on the Bioschemas [website](https://bioschemas.org/types/BioChemEntity/)).
+For convenience the `BioChemEntity` proposal is available from the Bioschemas website (https://bioschemas.org/types/BioChemEntity/).

 We summarise here the design decisions taken to reach this proposal.